fonttools/fontbakery/README.md

 Font Bakery is not an official Google project, and Google provides no support for it.
 However, throughout 2018 the core project maintainers Felipe Corrêa da Silva Sanches <juca@members.fsf.org> and Lasse Fister <commander@graphicore.de> were funded by the Google Fonts team.

+## Docs

+Find the full docs at https://font-bakery.readthedocs.io

 ## License

 Font Bakery is available under the Apache 2.0 license.